-You may be able to save taxes without having to worry about the medical expense deduction floor (see Case Study 1) by contributing to one of these accounts:
+You may be able to save taxes without having to worry about the medical expense deduction floor by contributing to one of these accounts:

 HSA.
-If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,850 for self-only coverage and \$7,750 for family coverage (plus \$1,000 if you're age 55 or older) for 2023.
+If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$4,150 for self-only coverage and \$8,300 for family coverage (plus \$1,000 if you're age 55 or older) for 2024.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year, allowing the account to grow.
+After age 65, you can take distributions to use for nonmedical expenses, but they'll be taxable.